 www.diannshaddoxfoundation.org |

 I hope my joy of bringing new books to life will continue for years to come.
-I know my own book of life has new pages being added each day and it’s up to each of us of what our Lifebooks will contain.
+I know that my own book of life has new pages being added each day, and it’s up to each of us to decide what our Lifebooks will contain.

 A Faded Cottage,